-More About Maegan!
+More About Harlow!

-Where will you see Maegan?
+Where will you see Harlow?

 • Doing outpatient therapy at the office

-During graduate school, Maegan worked for UPMC Western Psychiatric Institute and Clinic (WPIC) on the Adolescent Brain Cognitive Development (ABCD) Study out of UCSD, where they could interact with children and families participating in the study.
+During graduate school, Harlow worked for UPMC Western Psychiatric Institute and Clinic (WPIC) on the Adolescent Brain Cognitive Development (ABCD) Study out of UCSD, where they could interact with children and families participating in the study.

-Maegan takes a strength-based and individualized approach and is willing to throw out the rule book and work with you to find strategies that fit your unique strengths and challenges.
-They recognize that children deserve respect and autonomy as whole human beings and believe that there are no bad kids and that no one chooses/wants to struggle.
-They do not believe that autism is something that needs to be fixed.
+Harlow takes a strength-based and individualized approach and is willing to throw out the rule book and work with you to find strategies that fit your unique strengths and challenges.They do not believe that autism is something that needs to be fixed.
 Their goal is to help their clients effectively navigate in a neurotypical world.

 Master’s Intern | They/Them